Naritasan Shinshoji Temple: a day-trip guide from Narita Airport

 Naritasan Shinshoji Temple is only 15 minutes by train from Narita Airport.

-It’s perfect for a short visit during a layover or before heading into Tokyo.
+It’s a good option for a layover stop, or a half-day visit before heading into Tokyo.

-A visit to the temple takes around 2 hours, or about 3 hours if you also explore Omotesando Street with its food and shops.
+A visit takes around 2 hours, or about 3 hours if you also walk along Omotesando Street and try some local food.

 About Naritasan Shinshoji Temple